jmmedel/Laravel-Social-Authentication-with-Socialite/README.md

 - [X]  Migrating the Database
 - [X]  Fix the Error of there is and Error about Specified key was too long error
 - [X]  If there is no error all fix and try the login page reset all the migration
-- [X] Edit the migration for twiiter
+- [X] Edit the migration for twiiter github facebook
 - [X] add provider and provider_id to the list of mass assignable attributes in the User model.

 - [X] Add socialite package
 - [X]  register the Laravel\Socialite\SocialiteServiceProvider in your config/app.php
 - [X] Then add the Socialite facade to the aliases array in your app configuration file:
+- [X] App registration
 - [X]